Ayms/node-Tor/README.md

 Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.

-node-Tor's nodes could be used to create complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, it can be used to create separated Tor like networks.
+node-Tor's nodes can be used to create complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, it can be used to create separated Tor like networks.

-More to come again
+More to come again.

 ## node-Tor Status :

-This repo is showing a working "proof of concept" version implementing partially the OP part (see the TODOs in the code), it can not be used as such.
+This repo code source is showing a working subset version implementing the OP part, it can not be used as such.

 It does allow to establish n connections with the ORs, then n circuits for each connection and n streams for each circuit.
-In practice only a few connections and circuits are supposed to be opened, then trafic is streamed along these few circuits.
+In practice only a few connections and circuits are supposed to be opened, then traffic is streamed along these few circuits.

-The complete version (OP and OR) is not public for now, please contact us for more information.
+The complete version does implement the OP and OR parts extended with the Websocket protocol extension (see below), it is stable and can be tested (see the "Tests" section), it is not public for now, please contact us for more information.

 ## node-Tor OP :

-This is the most complicate part, mainly due to the difficulty of establishing stable circuits into the Tor network where unexpected events are not rare.
+Unlike Tor project, node-Tor does not maintain and parse a file containing all information about all routers.

-It can happen that the Directory servers are not up to date, then the retrieved keys for a given OR might not be the good ones.
-The current implementation (that might change later) does retrieve an "almost" trustable list of Guards, Relays, Exit and Directory servers, for this you need to run the script ./lib/build-relays_and_dirs.js periodically (which uses Onionoo https://onionoo.torproject.org/details?running=true to get the initial information, wait for the message 'End Relays' announcing that the script is finished), this does create the guards.js, relays.js, exit.js and dirs.js files used by node-Tor to select the ORs.
-The script does some testing to check that the ORs are alive and responding correctly, and then tries to select trustable ORs, future implementations will update the lists automatically or might completely change.
+The OP does retrieve real-time periodically a trustable list of working Guards, Relays and Exit nodes running the script ./lib/build-relays_and_dirs2.js periodically which creates the guards.js, relays.js and exit.js files used by node-Tor to select the ORs.
+The script does some testing to check that the ORs are alive and responding correctly and retrieve the required information for routers : {fingerprint-OR_IP:OR_port-bandwidth-DIR_IP:DIR_PORT-Onion_RSA_PUBLIC_KEY}

-Node-Tor OP does support currently only the V3 handshake with Guards, therefore Guards's release must be >= 0.2.3.6, the script mentioned above does select it automatically.
+Node-Tor OP does support the V3 handshake with Guards, if Tor project's Guards are used, their release must be >= 0.2.3.6, the script mentioned above does select it automatically.

-Unlike Tor project, node-Tor does not maintain and parse a file containing all information about all routers. node-Tor can retrieve real-time the information needed from the Directory servers or from the above script's output which is updated periodically.

 Instructions to the OP can be sent via :

-	socks v5 proxy : you can configure your browser to use socks proxy with server:port where is installed the OP websosckets : see ./lib/client.html simple example
-	direct proxy : establish TCP connection with the OP and send the requests
+	socks v5 proxy : you can configure your browser to use socks proxy with server:port where is installed the OP websosckets : directly or via socks proxy direct proxy (not recommended) : establish TCP connection with the OP and send the requests

 Socks requests are passed transparently, websockets and direct proxys can send usual HTTP GET requests for example or specific customized requests to pass parameters that you need to node-Tor, see below.

-It is planned to add some changes mechanisms to incoming streams in order not to ease fingerprinting.

-## node-Tor OP options :
+## node-Tor OP options (subset) :

 * OP_port : OP TCP port (used for SOCKS proxy, websockets through SOCKS proxy, direct websockets and direct proxys) or OR websocket server port (see WS_OP_SOCKS below)
 * OR_port : OR port for TLS connections